Permit Modification Issued to LRI Landfill

-Pierce County Recycling, Disposal, & Composting, dba LRI, is the owner and operator of the LRI Landfill located at 30919 Meridian St East (SR 161).
+Pierce County Recycling, Disposal, & Composting, LLC dba LRI is the owner and operator of the LRI Landfill located at 30919 Meridian St East (SR 161).
 In 2015, LRI submitted an application to modify the term of the landfill's solid waste handling permit.

 - Applications and Forms